The Complete Ecommerce SEO Guide for Beginners

 For ecommerce sites, these are mainly going to be product and category pages.

-Optimize Your Title Tags
+Optimize Your Title Tags and Meta Descriptions

 Title tags are among the most important parts of on-page optimization.
 (Not just for ecommerce sites, but for any type of website.)